-Most contracts don't close on the beginning offer, and it's very common to receive a counter offer.
-But don't let it intimidate you.
-We'll consider whether or not to consent to the counter offer, present our own counter offer, or refuse the seller's offer and move on.
+Unfortunately most contracts don't close on the first offer.
+It's pretty common to receive a counter offer.
+Don't let this discourage you.
+We'll consider whether or not to consent to the counter offer, propose our own counter offer, or decline the seller's offer and go on.

-In addition, we'll work within your financing budget.
-And when it's all said and done, we'll create a deal that's best for you.
+We'll also work within your financing budget.
+And at the end of the day, we'll formulate a contract that's best for you.

-After we sign the final sales contract, you'll start working with your lender to close the loan.
+After we sign the final deal, you'll start working with your mortgage lender to close the loan.

-If you're pre-qualified, this shouldn't take very long at all, but you need to stay in close contact with your lender.
+This shouldn't take long at all if you've been pre-approved, but you need to keep in close contact with your lender.

-And I'll handle all the property information your mortgage lender needs to close the loan.
+And I'll sort out all the property information your mortgage lender will need to close the loan.

 Step 8 – Close the deal

-Your mortgage lender will provide you with a Loan Estimate (LE) of closing costs within three days of receiving your loan application.
-You'll get a Loan Estimate (LE) of your closing costs from your mortgage lender within three days of accepting your application.
+Your lender will give you a Loan Estimate (LE) outlining closing costs within three days of getting your application.
+You'll get a Loan Estimate (LE) of closing costs from your mortgage lender within three days of taking your application.

-This estimate is based on the loan amount.
-RESPA requirements mandate that it has to contain all closing costs and be within a narrow range of accuracy, and I'll examine the estimate and let you know if it all looks okay.
+This estimate depends on the loan amount.
+RESPA requirements order that it has to contain all closing costs and fall within a strict range of accuracy, and I'll go over the estimate and let you know if it all looks all right.

 Then we'll close on your home.
-This should occur at a title company or escrow office and will most often be a smooth and pleasant occurrence.
+This will most likely take place at a title company or escrow office and is often a smooth and relaxing occurrence.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new home.
+Now you can move into your new home.
 Enjoy it.
-And if you need anything, make sure you contact me at (559) 440-9112 or e-mail me at .
+And if you need anything, simply call me at (559) 440-9112 or e-mail me at .